tardate/LittleArduinoProjects/Electronics101/LM324/SplitterBuffer/README.md

 ### Results

-HEre are some test results:
+Here are some test results:
 * CH1: input
-* CH3: opamp 1 output
+* CH2: opamp 1 output
 * CH3: opamp 2 output

 At 1kHz, adjusting the load does not change the output of either opamp.
 Output signals are relatively undistorted.